 There are several ways in which the form and development of the palate can cause OSA.
 If the underlying cause of a person’s OSA is the palate, many first-line interventions may not cure the apnea.

-Both a high, narrow, palate and a poorly toned soft palate that hangs low can affect sleep breathing and deprive the brain of oxygen.
+Both a high, narrow palate and a poorly toned soft palate that hangs low can affect sleep breathing and deprive the brain of oxygen.
 The development of the palate begins in utero.
-In fact, scientists in the UK have found that many palate issues are related to genes active during the earliest days of an embryo’s life.
+Scientists in the UK have found that many palate issues are related to genes active during the earliest days of an embryo’s life.

 As a person grows, their habits, such as how they use their tongue and the sorts of foods they eat, can affect the development of the palate.
 A healthy palate remains wide and low, to allow for breathing, chewing, and proper speech sounds.
 Finally, as people age, their palate may lose tone and become floppy.
 All of these changes to the palate can change how you breathe when you’re asleep.